HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Sender has implemented Security Labeling Service, including:

 - creating a discoverable/shareable Security Labeling Capability Statement, including:
-    - listing the security label tags required to convey each applicable policy using the `sec-label-basis` extension.
+    - listing the security label tags required to convey each applicable policy used by the `sec-label-basis` extension.
     - indicating that the Sender supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions, and
     - posting the discoverable Security Labeling Capability Statements for each supported policy.